nikothomas/windchime/README.md

 **Windchime** is a Rust-based command-line interface (CLI) tool designed to simplify running a [QIIME2](https://qiime2.org/) amplicon sequencing pipeline for 16S/18S analysis.
 It provides integrated steps for environment setup, demultiplexing, database preparation, and executing a multi-step QIIME2 workflow—from importing files to generating merged output tables.

-> **Note:** This tool assumes that you have Conda installed and available in your system’s PATH, as it leverages Conda for installing QIIME2 environments and running QIIME2 commands.
+> **Note:** This tool assumes that you have Conda installed and available in your system's PATH, as it leverages Conda for installing QIIME2 environments and running QIIME2 commands.

 ## Table of Contents